-Patients gather information and interact with websites in many different ways and we have worked to effectively support those scenarios.
 State-of-the-art research requires state-of-the-art software to be agile and responsive to specific project needs.
-When staff from the Dialysis Outcomes and Practice Patterns Study (DOPPS) sought solutions to implement a consistent study protocol in multiple languages and cultural settings around the world, their needs spurred a new Arbor Research data management initiative.
+When staff from the Dialysis Outcomes and Practice Patterns Study (DOPPS) sought solutions to implement a consistent study protocol in multiple languages and cultures around the world, unmet needs spurred a new Arbor Research data management initiative.
 In 2002, Arbor Research began building its own data-collection and study management software.
 By the end of that year, IT staff watched late at night as DOPPSLink collected its first data submitted by Japanese study coordinators in facilities halfway around the world.

 As the need to support more efficient observational data collection grew, DOPPSLink became ArborLink.
 Now in use for over 20 protocols in 24 countries, each implementation of ArborLink is adapted to meet the unique needs of the study.